 But because of this process, duck hunters can continue to hunt with the assurance that the waterfowl resource is being protected, that hunting opportunity is maximized relative to the health of the resource, and that many dedicated professionals are working to ensure that waterfowl and the traditions they engender live on.
 It's about the birds.
 It's a giant effort and a labor of love.

 50 Years and Still Counting

-This year marks the 50th anniversary of the North American waterfowl breeding population and habitat survey, the world's most comprehensive and longest-running wildlife population survey.
+2005 marked the 50th anniversary of the North American waterfowl breeding population and habitat survey, the world's most comprehensive and longest-running wildlife population survey.
 The U.S. Bureau of Biological Survey—forerunner of the U.S. Fish and Wildlife Service (USFWS)—initiated aerial waterfowl counts during the 1930s.
 Biologists typically conducted these early surveys aboard military aircraft or chartered private planes.
 After World War II, the USFWS acquired its own fleet of surplus military aircraft and hired a corps of fulltime pilot-biologists, many of whom received their flight training in the military.